aor-app/ar-web-receiver-client/README.md

 ## RELEASE NOTES
 ### v1908AM
 Added selectSquelch as SQL TYPE.
-Added NSQ slider insted of volume slider to support AR-DV10.
+Added NSQ slider to support AR-DV10.
 M at the end of the version number means AR-DV10 support.

 ### v1904C